Hybanos/TOP25-GEMM/report/report.typ

 == Base program

-In order to base our improvements on something, we run our whole test suite on the base algorithm, without any improvement.
+In order to base our improvements on something, we run our whole test suite on the base algorithm, without any modification.
 The state of the GEMM kernel is the following:

 <gemm_base> ```Cpp
 KOKKOS_LAMBDA(int i) {